lavron/wp-oklisting/README.md

+## Upd 2023: the plugin is no more in use.
+I replaced WordPress with Django.

 # OkListing

 WordPress plugin: directory of wellness-professionals.

 ## In action
-## Upd 2023: the plugin is no more in us.
-I replaced WordPress with Django.

 This plugin was developed as a part of [okclarity.com](https://okclarity.com/) website development process.